-The news that the Jaca-Candanchú Winter Triathlon is being held again has caused great excitement in the triathlon world.
-The competition, which will be the 2012 Spanish Championship, will bring together a total of 300 runners, which will represent a record participation in this modality.
+The news that the Jaca-Candanchú Winter Triathlon is being held again has caused great expectation in the world of triathlon.
+The competition, which will be the 2012 Spanish Championship, will bring together a total of 300 runners, which will set a record for participation in this modality.

-For Mayencos, who has already been organizing this same format between Ansó and Linza, recovering this format in Jaca was an old challenge.
-The Club maintains a long tradition in organizing winter triathlon competitions, both in “all on snow” and traditional formats, having traveled, in addition to the Candanchú and Linza circuits (two of the pioneers), those of Tramacastilla , Panticosa, Formigal, Gabardito and Hospital de Benasque, in the latter collaborating with the Club Pirineos de Zaragoza.
+For Mayencos, which has already been organizing this same format between Ansó and Linza, recovering this format in Jaca was an old challenge.
+The Club maintains a long tradition in organizing winter triathlon competitions, both in the “all on snow” format and in the traditional one, having traveled, in addition to the Candanchú and Linza circuits (two of the pioneers), the Tramacastilla , Panticosa, Formigal, Gabardito and Hospital de Benasque, in the latter collaborating with the Club Pirineos de Zaragoza.
 Up to 9 Spanish Championships have been held by the Jacetano Club.

-In 1986, two years after the celebration of the first summer triathlon in Spain, Adolfo Arizcuren and Pedro Arceredillo (current president of Mayencos), then members of the now-defunct Jaca Section of the Mountain Military Club, came up with the idea of You could hold a race in which you would run in Jaca, ride a bike through the Aísa Valley to Manantiales de Rigüelo, and from there, with HIKING SKIS, you would go to the Candanchú Winter Station, again in the Aragon Valley.
+In 1986, two years after the celebration of the first summer triathlon in Spain, it occurred to Adolfo Arizcuren and Pedro Arceredillo (current president of Mayencos), then members of the now-defunct Jaca Section of the Mountain Military Club, it occurred to them that You could hold a race in which you ran in Jaca, you would go up by bicycle through the Aísa Valley to Manantiales de Rigüelo, and from there, with CROSSING SKIS, the route would be made to the Candanchú Winter Station, again in the Aragon Valley.

 This was the initial project.
-Later they hear about a similar race that had been held abroad, in Valverg (French Alps), a test that consisted of 20 km on foot, 80 km of bicycle and 25 km of cross-country skiing, which had been called «Triathlon des neiges ».
-A brochure of the I White Triathlon of Reinosa also came into your hands, which had the same format and was going to be held on January 11, a few weeks before April 5, the date scheduled for the Jaca test.
+Later they hear about a similar race that had been held abroad, in Valverg (French Alps), a test that consisted of 20 km on foot, 80 by bicycle and 25 of cross-country skiing and that had been called «Triathlon des neiges ».
+A brochure of the I White Triathlon of Reinosa also comes to your hands, which had the same format and was to be held on January 11, a few weeks before April 5, the scheduled date for the Jaca test.

-Adolfo and Pedro exposed at the Military Mountain Club and decided to carry out, choosing to organize the running race in Jaca, take cycling from Jaca to Candanchú and cross-country skiing there, on the station circuit.
-So Reinosa would be the first test that was held in Spain and Jaca the second.
+Adolfo and Pedro exhibit at the Mountain Military Club and it is decided to carry out, opting to organize the foot race in Jaca, take cycling from Jaca to Candanchú and there cross-country skiing, in the circuit of the Station.
+So Reinosa would be the first test to be held in Spain and Jaca the second.

-José Luis Rodrigo, who would already participate in that first edition of the Jaca White Triathlon, would found the Triathlon section of the Mayencos Pyrenees Club, being one of the main promoters of this sport in Spain.
+José Luis Rodrigo, who would already participate in that first edition of the Blanco de Jaca Triathlon, would found the Triathlon section of the Club Pirineísta Mayencos, being one of the main promoters of this sport in Spain.